PaddlePaddle/Paddle/doc/v2/howto/capi/compile_paddle_lib_en.md

 ### From source

-  User also can compile the C-API library from PaddlePaddle source code,  just compiling with the following compilation options:
+  Users can also compile the C-API library from PaddlePaddle source code by compiling with the following compilation options:

 <table>
 <thead>